Varatharajah Thurairajah

-Varatharajah Thurairajah (born 3 March 1975) is an Eelam Tamil physician and human rights activist.
-He was one of the official witnesses for the United Nations investigations of war crimes and human rights violations in Sri Lanka, and a witness to the events in the "No Fire Zone" in Mullivaikkal, Mullaitivu.
-He also revealed information about the planned genocide of Tamils in 2009.
-As of 2019, Varatharajah shifted his focus to raising awareness about the issue.
+Varatharajah Thurairajah (born 3 March 1975) is a Sri Lankan Tamil physician and human rights activist.
+He was an official witness to United Nations investigations of war crimes and human rights violations in Sri Lanka, and a witness to the events that took place in the Mullivaikkal "no-fire zone" during the final weeks of the Sri Lankan civil war.
+Thurairajah publicly spoke about alleged war crimes and civilian casualties during the civil war's final stages.
+From 2019 onward, he has focused on advocacy and public engagement related to the experiences and legacy of Tamil civilians during the Sri Lankan civil war.